 Strategy 1: Review and Forecast Labor, then Schedule Accordingly

-Getting control of your labor dollars can feel daunting.
-Especially when you’re facing industry-wide labor shortages.
-When reviewing Labor, best practices include:
+Getting control of your labor dollars can feel daunting, especially when you’re facing industry-wide labor shortages.
+When reviewing labor, our best practices include:

-- Review Period Trends: Analyze your last 3 periods, look at your overall labor costs, and see if you can identify any trends
+- Review Period Trends: Analyze your last three periods, look at your overall labor costs, and see if you can identify any trends

 - Review Historical Trends: Analyze YOY trends to highlight areas of opportunity

 Note, it’s critical to understand what took place at the time of your trend comparisons (holidays, parties, weather, etc.).
-This will help paint the picture in the long run so you can understand if you’re comparing apples to apples, or apples to oranges.
+This knowledge will help paint the picture in the long run so you can understand if you’re comparing apples to apples or apples to oranges.

 What Tools Can Help Forecast Labor & Schedule Accordingly?

-- Sales & Labor Analysis Report: Utilizing tools like a SLA Report, or a Sales & Labor Analysis, helps provide you with key metrics to better understand what you’re currently doing in Sales and Labor compared to what you had forecasted in those areas.
-This not only shows you what you’re doing well, but more importantly it’s a yellow highlighter on your areas of opportunity within proper forecasting.
-Forecasting and adjusting based on actual sales allows you to continuously hit your budget goals.
+- Sales & Labor Analysis Report: Utilizing a tool like a SLA Report (a Sales & Labor Analysis) helps provide you with key metrics to better understand what you’re currently doing in Sales and Labor compared to what you had forecasted in those areas.
+This report not only shows what you’re doing well, but more importantly, it’s a yellow highlighter on your areas of opportunity within proper forecasting.
+Forecasting and adjusting based on actual sales allow you to hit your budget goals continuously.

 Strategy 2: Take Control of Your Inventory & Optimize Your Menu

-Counting inventory is the best way to get an accurate representation of what your true usage is.
-Your inventory should be a total of all the food product, nonalcoholic beverage, beer, wine, liquor, etc. Note: For QSRs we suggest including your packaging in this as well.
+Counting inventory is the best way to get an accurate representation of your true usage.
+Your inventory should be a total of all the food product, nonalcoholic beverage, beer, wine, liquor (Note: For QSRs, we suggest including your packaging in this as well), etc.

-Additionally, when you count inventory you touch everything inside the restaurant.
-This includes all the equipment, the storage areas, walk-in freezers, etc. So, while you’re counting, you can simultaneously perform a facility maintenance check.
-In doing this, you’re able to catch any maintenance issues before they become a bigger problem.
+Additionally, when you count inventory, you touch everything inside the restaurant; including, all equipment, storage areas, walk-in freezers, etc. So, while you’re counting, you can simultaneously perform a facility maintenance check.
+In doing this, you can catch any maintenance issues before they become a bigger problem.

-Furthermore, keeping a tight control on inventory helps you to alleviate issues like waste, error, portioning issues, or theft – all simple areas to reduce costs by spending the extra time to manage it properly.
+Furthermore, keeping tight inventory control helps you alleviate issues like waste, error, portioning issues, or theft – all simple areas to reduce costs by spending the extra time to manage them properly.

 What Tools Can Help Manage Inventory & Optimize Your Menu?

-- Menu Item Velocity Reporting: Menu Item Velocity Reporting shows daily operational data that identifies volume of sales per menu item or category.
-You can then view which items have positive sales and positive contribution margin to optimize profitability within your menu.
-Additionally, it’s critical to properly train your staff on merchandising those particular items.
-Merchandising properly is how restaurants continue to evolve and sustain permanent, long-term growth.
-The first step here is to properly educate your team members on which menu items have the highest velocity and greatest margin.
-Equally as important, train your team to recognize which items, while still important to your menu balance, aren’t the ones that are going to provide your business with the greatest margin contribution.
+- Menu Item Velocity Reporting: Menu Item Velocity Reporting shows daily operational data that identifies sales volume per menu item or category.
+You can then view which items have positive sales and a positive contribution margin to optimize profitability within your menu.
+Additionally, it’s critical to ensure you adequately train your staff in merchandising those particular items.
+Merchandising is how restaurants continue to evolve and sustain permanent, long-term growth.
+The first step here is to educate your team members on which menu items have the highest velocity and most significant margin.
+Equally as important, train your team to recognize which items, while still necessary to your menu balance, aren’t the ones that are going to provide your business with the greatest margin contribution.

 - COGS Audit Reporting: In a restaurant, COGS is where the managers can make the most impact.
-When analyzing COGS you’re looking at your big-ticket items – anything that’s significant in getting food to the customer.
-With COGS Audit Reporting, you can review and approve item and purchasing variances in real-time.
-This ensures you make impactful business decisions based on real-time data.
-Additionally, just like reviewing labor, you should review COGS for trend analysis on a period basis as well as a YOY basis.
-This will provide you with opportunities to leverage relationships with your vendors – Example: Is there an opportunity for price negotiations or product discounts?
+When analyzing COGS, you’re looking at your big-ticket items – anything that’s significant in getting food to the customer.
+With COGS Audit Reporting, you can review and approve item and purchasing variances in real-time to ensure impactful business decisions are being made based on real-time data.
+Additionally, just like reviewing labor, operators should review COGS for trend analysis on a period basis as well as a YOY basis.
+Doing so provides you with opportunities to leverage relationships with your vendors – Example: Is there an opportunity for price negotiations or product discounts?

 Strategy 3: Leverage Relationships with Your Vendors

 Building relationships with all of your reps from your food and beverage vendors can help you maximize savings.
-Creating a partnership between your restaurant and your vendors is key to deepening your level of engagement.
-This enables you to strategize together.
+Creating a partnership between your restaurant and your vendors is vital to deepen the level of engagement you have to strategize together.

-It’s crucial that you prepare before you sit down with your key vendor partners.
-Make sure you’re knowledgeable about purchasing trends and price volatility.
-This way, you can ask about applicable programs or discounts that are specific to your goal and what you need.
+Be prepared before you sit down with your key vendor partners to ensure you know purchasing trends and price volatility.
+This way, you can ask about applicable programs or discounts specific to your goal and what you need.

 What Tools can Help you to Leverage Relationships with Your Vendors?

-- Manufacturer Rebate Program: If you’re not currently involved in any manufacturer rebate programs then you might be missing some cost savings that could help decrease your overall cost.
-A manufacturer rebate program leverages the purchasing power of all its members to negotiate contracts with suppliers.
-This ends up benefiting everybody in that organization.
-As part of a larger group, you’ve got strength in numbers.
-Therefore, this leads to lower product costs that you couldn’t attain on your own.
+- Manufacturer Rebate Program: If you’re not currently involved in any manufacturer rebate programs, you might be missing some cost savings that could help decrease your overall cost.
+A manufacturer rebate program leverages the purchasing power of all its members to negotiate contracts with suppliers that end up benefiting everybody in that organization.
+As part of a larger group, you’ve got strength in numbers, which leads to lower product costs that you couldn’t attain on your own.

 - Invoice Analysis Tool: An invoice analysis enables you to track key inventory price changes and quantities purchased over time.
-Utilizing this type of tool provides you with the data to speak intelligently with your vendor partners about various strategies for your franchise players: Examples include the possibility of product substitutions, recipe enhancements, or raising menu prices.
+Utilizing this tool provides you with the data to speak intelligently with your vendor partners about various strategies for your franchise players.
+Examples include the possibility of product substitutions, recipe enhancements, or raising menu prices.